kolpakov-p/zod-to-nestjs-graphql/README.md

   But be careful using it, because **`z.any()` is always optional** due to zod architecture.
   And it will remain the same even in generated GraphQL schema.
 * `z.record()` type (with all the arguments) maps to `GraphQLJSONObject` (from `graphql-scalars`).

-Coming to enums, only “native enum” is supported as of now.

 ## Basic usage